Bilingualism is good medicine for the brain - NewsChannel 3-12

 “When I moved to San Diego, I would see all these young kids, mostly Latino kids, who could speak perfect Spanish and perfect English.
 And switch, back and forth, with fluidity.
 And I saw that and I don’t know why, but I said to myself, I want to be able to do that,” she says.

-Jones looked forward to her weekly Spanish class, but what she really loved was the extracurricular activities organized by her teachers at the Culture and Language Center in San Diego.
+Jones looked forward to her weekly Spanish class and loved the extracurricular activities organized by her teachers at the Culture and Language Center in San Diego.

 “Before the pandemic, we had meet-ups for coffee, parties, craft workshops and excursions all over Latin America — all totally in Spanish.
 We haven’t been able to do any of that since March.”